Zoe Casselman/The Hofstra Chronicle

 Cheap Halloween and fishnet tights on accessory racks were sold at $16 per pair, which may not seem like much, but is double what you would pay for an identical pair at Target.
 Plastic jewelry was tagged at over $20.
 The list goes on.

 From the crude decorations to the outrageous prices, Search and Destroy sits at the peak of poser punk.
 From the second I entered the store to the moment I left it, I felt as if it was doing everything possible to convince me, “Yes we’re edgy, yes we’re punk” all the while entirely co-opting what punk really means.
-I’m not saying that punk can’t be gritty, obscene or in your face; those are great aspects of the style.
-But Search and Destroy takes punk culture and beliefs and completely corrupts them.
+I’m not saying that punk can’t be gritty, obscene or in your face; those are great aspects of the culture.
+But Search and Destroy takes punk beliefs and completely corrupts them.

 Punk culture is alive and well, but this store is the antithesis of what punk really is.
 It turns the aesthetics into an extremely capitalist business strategy that sells $20-40 shirts for $180-200.
 Search and Destroy is a way for rich people to buy into punk without having to adhere to its ideology or lifestyle.